anshvnm/Team4/Projects/P1/README.md

 ### Ghost Class
   - get_valid_moves(): Returns an ArrayList of valid moves that Ghost can make, given its current position on the map, without moving out of bounds or running into a wall.
   - is_pacman_in_range: Returns true if pacman is 1 space away from a ghost in the directions UP, DOWN, LEFT & RIGHT.
 False, otherwise.
 (Diagonal directions are not considered)
+  - move: If the ghost has a valid move, make it and return true.
+Relies on Map.move.
   - attack: After checking if the pacman is in range, the method allows the ghost to attack the pacman.
 It returns true if the attack was successful otherwise, returns false.